Written By: Epicstu Wyyvernwriter

 “Apparently with some side effects,” Zesrial interrupted.
-“You become almost sedistic for a fight it seems with each tongue of fire that touches you.”
+“You become almost sadistic for a fight it seems with each tongue of fire that touches you.”

 “I feel great!”
 Edward shouted.
 “I…” He was interrupted by a Heavenlightning in the distance.
-A Wyvern of stone, wreathed in Hellfire, and riding on metal wings of Heavenlightning flew towards Edward.
+A Wyyvern of stone, wreathed in Hellfire, and riding on metal wings of Heavenlightning flew towards Edward.

 Edward smiled, confidently fueled by the fire.